 Using Google Sites to Create an ePortfolio - An ePortfolio Resoucre Center.

-Sakai ePortfolio - Sakai includes a robust electronic portfolio application with the flexibility to support a wide range of academic uses.
+Creating Portfolios using Sakai Learning Management System - Sakai includes a robust electronic portfolio application with the flexibility to support a wide range of academic uses.
 Portfolios can enhance the learning process through synthesis and reflection, provide a showcase for accomplishments, or offer a rich platform for assessing learning outcomes.